MohamedMostafaaaa/Distance-Measuring-System/README.md

 * DC Motor
 * LM35-Sensor
 # Project Functionalities
-we are changing the Temprature using the Sensor and according to it:
+we are changing the Temprature using the Sensor LM35 and based on it fan speed changes as follows:
 * If the temperature is less than 30C turn off the fan.
 * If the temperature is greater than or equal 30C turn on the fan with 25% of its maximum speed